k98kurz/sqloquent/readme.md

 ## Setup and Usage

 Requires Python 3.10+.
-Has not been tested with older Python versions.
+This has not been tested with older Python versions.

 ### Setup